filipowm/spring-api/README.md

 ## <a id="getting-started"></a> 🚀 Getting Started

 This library works with Java 11 and Spring Boot 2+ / Spring 5+.
+It is preferred to use `spring-api-starter` with Spring Boot.

 1. Add dependency:
     - Maven: